aptos-labs/aptos-core/aptos-move/move-examples/bonding_curve_launchpad/README.md

 3. Optionally, the creator can immediately initiate a swap from APT to the FA.
 #### Trading against the FA's associated liquidity pair
 1. External users can swap APT to FA, or vice versa, through `public entry` methods available on `bonding_curve_launchpad`.
-   1. Although the normal `transfer` functionality of the FA is disabled by the custom dispatchable `withdraw` function, `bonding_curve_launchpad` can assist with swaps using it's stored `transfer_ref` from the FA `SmartTable`. `transfer_ref` is not impeded by the custom dispatchable function.
+   1. Although the normal `transfer` functionality of the FA is disabled by the custom dispatchable `withdraw` function, `bonding_curve_launchpad` can assist with swaps using it's stored `transfer_ref` from the FA's Object. `transfer_ref` is not impeded by the custom dispatchable function.
    2. The logic for calculating the `amountOut` of a swap is based on the constant product formula for reader familiarity.
 In a production scenario, a sub-linear trading function can assist in incentivizing general early adoption.
 #### Graduating from `liquidity_pairs` to a public FA DEX
 1. After each swap from APT to FA, when the APT reserves are increasing, a threshold is checked for whether the liquidity pair can **graduate** or not.
 The threshold is a pre-defined minimum amount of APT that must exist in the reserves.
 Once this threshold is met during a swap, **graduation** begins.